A Look at the Relationship Between Art and Technology

 Whether art imitates life or life imitates art, technology plays a prominent role in the modern forms of both things.
 Technology is an increasingly pervasive part of our lives, and it’s having a growing impact on the art world.
 Here are five ways these advancements are transforming the art world.

-- Tech is a Tool for Making Art
+#1 Tech as a Tool for Making Digital Art

 More museums and galleries are now using technology to help people learn about art.
 They can even act as something like virtual tour guides.
 These apps can include interactive maps, videos about exhibits, audio tours, and more.
 One mobile app for a museum in Brazil uses artificial intelligence powered by IBM’s Watson to answer visitors’ questions.